Siziksu/AndroidAnimatedCustomView/README.md

 # Animated Custom View

 Example of a Custom View animated with ValueAnimator.
-It's an infinite animation, that when the screen is touched, it stops after the current cycle.
+It's an infinite animation, that when the screen is touched emulates the receive of the points achieved, stopping after the current cycle and starting an animation that shows the points earned.

 ## Screenshots